twixr/pingr/README.md

 # pingr
-Pingr - Get notified when you server goes down
+Pingr - Get notified when your server goes down